sabari7868/wisecow/README.md

 - How to define a **zero-trust policy** in KubeArmor
 - How the policy **restricts file, network, and process actions**
 - How to **monitor violations** on a full Linux system

+### 3. PS2 Scripts

+This folder contains two Python scripts for system and application monitoring:

+1. **app_health_checker.py**
+   - Checks the health/status of the Wisecow application.
+   - Verifies if the app is running and logs any issues.

+2. **system_health.py**
+   - Monitors system health metrics (CPU, memory, disk usage).
+   - Logs system performance and alerts if thresholds are exceeded.

+#### Logs
+- `system_health.log` contains the output of the system health checks.